vonerikbarren/C3-Portfolio-V/client/Assets/Notes/Pseudocode.md

 5. Create something minimalistic and yet triggering for the users to see and to experience.

 ## Stage 2 - Gathering the Assets necessary
+1. We have two websites, vecteezy and the icon website we spend money on paying so we need to use both moving forward. --> Focus on SVG images and maybe png images

 ## Stage 3 - Creating the Grid